llfung/ODR-BINDy-DySMHO-Benchmark/README.md

 This repo contain the run scripts that reproduces the benchmarking examples to compare DySMHO against ODR-BINDy.
 Most hyperparameters used are stated in the paper, but one may find more subtle settings used in the benchmarking examples.

-# Original DySMHO and installation instructions for DySMHO
+# Original ReadMe and installation instructions for DySMHO

 Data-driven discovery of governing equations for dynamical systems via moving horizon optimization.
 A description of the methods used, main properties, and numerical case studies can be found [here](https://arxiv.org/abs/2108.00069).